ajoydas/hobbits/specs/spec.md

 ![sequence diagram](./diagram.png)

 1. Node 1 receives a new block `0xCAB` and gossips `hash(0xCAB)` to Node 2 and Node 3
-2. Node 2 requests the block bodies for block `OxCAB` from Node 1 in an RPC Command query
+2. Node 2 requests the block bodies for block `0xCAB` from Node 1 in an RPC Command query
-3. Node 1 responds to Node 2 with the block bodies for block `OxCAB` in an RPC Command response
+3. Node 1 responds to Node 2 with the block bodies for block `0xCAB` in an RPC Command response
-4. Node 2 receives a new block `OxCAB` and gossips it to Node 1 and Node 3
+4. Node 2 receives a new block `0xCAB` and gossips it to Node 1 and Node 3

 ## Wire Protocol